brighi018/baseball-players/README.md

 - run `python3 manage.py migrate`
 - import the players by running `python3 manage.py shell < importPlayers.py`
 - run `python3 manage.py runserver` to start the app
+- create a super user with `python3 manage.py createsuperuser`
-- the imported data should be available to manage in the admin site at http://127.0.0.1:8000/admin
+- the imported data should be available to manage in the Django-project-generated admin site at http://127.0.0.1:8000/admin
 - navigate to http://127.0.0.1:8000/players/ to view the app on the homepage

 # Project Timeline